 Costa Rica’s service-oriented work culture makes it the perfect destination for outsourcing customer service reps.
 Many workers are bilingual and focus on excellent customer support.
 It is a popular choice for call center employment.

-A call center rep in Costa Rica typically earns about $31,200, while an American worker makes closer to $45,000.
+A call center rep in Costa Rica typically earns about $14,000 per year, while an American worker makes closer to $45,000.
 The difference could add up to cost savings for employers looking to outsource.

 Conclusion